entropic-security/enocoro128v2/README.md

 * Close mapping to Hitachi's C reference implementation [6] for audit-friendly code
 * Verified using Hitachi's official test vectors [7]

+### Considerations

+* Encryption alone does *not* protect against data modification: depending on your usecase, this library may need to be combined with a Hash-based Message Authentication Code (HMAC)
+* PRNG functions must be seeded from a platform-specific entropy source

 ### Usage

-When the entirety of the plaintext or ciphertext is in-memory at once, a simplified API can be used:
+When the entirety of the plaintext or ciphertext is in-memory at once, a simplified API (associated functions) can be used:

 ```rust
 use enocoro128v2::Enocoro128;